By Teresa Currivan, Licensed Marriage and Family Therapist, Parent Coach

 What Clara’s mother found interesting was how sensitive Clara was.
 As is more typical in boys, she often hid her sensitivities under anger or tantrums.
 Clara seemed to be going in both directions — both shutting down during class and running away and ripping up papers.
 With my help, Clara’s mother was able to side coach her about her strong-will and her constant fight with authority figures in a way that acknowledged the need to disagree, but in a healthy way.
 This, of course, is a process, but good for Clara to experience before the teen years.

 Why is it so difficult to identify and get help for the gifted child?
 By the time my own child was having difficulties in school, I had already received my Masters in Counseling Psychology and was a licensed Marriage and Family Therapist.
 Not once did giftedness enter into my education or training even though giftedness can influence a diagnosis.
 This is the case for most psychologists, therapists, and teachers, including school psychologists.
 In retrospect, in my work in community mental health with children and families, I suspect that some of the children I worked with were gifted.
 Clearly, there needs to be more awareness of giftedness in the fields of psychology and education.
-While we would expect that the school system would address our gifted children’s needs, at this time, that is not the case.
+My hope is that as schools adopt child-centered approaches in the future, these needs will be met.

-If you have a gifted child or suspect that your child is gifted, and who seems to be struggling, I recommend an assessment (or further assessment), that includes a qualitative component.
-Your understanding of your child will become deeper and clearer; your child’s understanding of himself can help guide him into adulthood.
+If you have a gifted child or suspect that your child is gifted, and who seems to be struggling, I recommend obtaining gifted support.
+Your understanding of your child will become deeper and clearer and your child’s understanding of himself can help guide him into adulthood.

 © 2017 Teresa Currivan